awsandy/EKS-Roadshow-Web/content/_index.md

 ![EKS](images/3-service-animated.gif)

-In this workshop, we will explore multiple ways to configure VPC, ALB, and EC2 Kubernetes workers, and Amazon Elastic Kubernetes Service.
+In this roadshow, we will explore multiple ways to configure the Amazon Elastic Kubernetes Service and run Kubernetes applications.